Carlos Rivera

-Carlos Rivera Guerra, better known as Carlos Rivera (born March 15, 1986), is a Mexican singer.
-He rose to fame by winning the third generation of La Academia.
-Rivera has released four studio albums and participated in six theatre productions.
+Carlos Augusto Rivera Guerra (born March 15, 1986) is a Mexican singer who rose to fame by winning the third generation of La Academia.
+He has released four studio albums and participated in six theatre productions.

 Early life

 Rivera was born March 15, 1986, in Huamantla, Tlaxcala, Mexico.
 His wit made him a hometown celebrity from a young age, and continued after winning singing competitions and hosting a radio show on Radio Huamantla.
 His big break came in 2004.
 After many try-outs and auditions, he garnered a spot in the reality television singing competition La Academia, produced by TV Azteca.
 After a series of challenges and critiques, including solos and duets, Rivera won over 80% of the votes from the judges and was crowned the winner for season three.
 After the win, Rivera was named "Huamantla's Favorite Son", by members of Huamatla's City Council.

 Career

 In 2005, he signed with Sony Music and began working on a self-titled album.
 That year he recorded "Y Si tu Supieras" for the feature film Mar de Sueños.
 The song was nominated for Best Original Song at the 2006 Diosas de Plata, an annual Mexican award ceremony hosted by the Mexican Film Journalism Association.

 While working on the album, Rivera worked in theater.
 In 2006, he starred in the musical Besame Mucho, and the following year performed in Orgasmos La Comedia.
 By 2008, at 22 years old, Rivera had become the world's youngest actor to play the male lead in Beauty and the Beast, the first major Broadway-like production produced by Disney in Mexico.

 Rivera starred in his fourth theater production, Mamma Mia! in 2009.
 The project garnered him a nomination in the Best Co-Actor of the Year category by the Association of Journalists Theater.

 His second studio album, Mexicano, was recorded in 2010 and like its predecessor, which includes hits like "Te me vas" and "No soy el aire," it was certified gold.
 The project was produced by Kiko Campos.